-It's important to note that while people under the influence of alcohol usually underestimate their level of impairment, those under the influence of cannabis tend to over-shoot it.
+It’s important to note that while people under the influence of alcohol usually underestimate their level of impairment, those under the influence of cannabis tend to over-shoot it.
 Both are equally problematic.
-Drivers who used marijuana typically driver more slowly, takes less risks, and follows the other cars on the road at farther distances.
+Drivers who used marijuana typically driver more slowly, take less risks, and follow the other cars on the road at farther distances.
 And while this might seem like a great alternative to boozy drivers who speed, tailgate, and make risky moves, this level of cautionary driving can cause accidents too, in conjunction with cognitive impairment.

 Some people think that it’s okay to drive when feeling only “a little high,” akin to having only one or two beers, before tipsiness sets in.